standardweb3/standard-evm-audits/README.md

 # standard-evm-audits
-Audit repo for Standard evm codes
+Repostitory to store audits for Standard evm codes